 - Canon – The Canon 5D MK IV, Canon 6D MK II and the Canon 1D X Mark II are the latest camera bodies available, they’re all great cameras.

 - Nikon – In the Nikon menu there is the Nikon D750, Nikon D810 and the Nikon D5.
-Nikon cameras tend to be a little more budget friendly.
+Nikons tend to be more budget-friendly cameras.

 So which of these brands should you get for architecture photography?